junka/pktperf/README.md

 # pktperf
 pktgen is very useful for network performance test, especially when we don't have multiple nics for dpdk in a vm.

-And for ```vm2vm``` test, it would be easy to use for any end-user.

-Pktperf is scripts repacked for pktgen (the kernel version).
-Also it provides a out of tree pktgen module (tested on kernel 5.4).

 It makes use of the sample scripts in linux kernel [samples/pktgen](https://github.com/torvalds/linux/tree/master/samples/pktgen)

 All ```cmds``` in [networking/pktgen.txt](https://www.kernel.org/doc/Documentation/networking/pktgen.txt)

+---

+Pktperf is python scripts for pktgen (the kernel version).
+Also it provides a out of tree pktgen module (tested on kernel 5.4, but supposed to be compatible with 4.15 at mininum).
+During pip install, it will try builing the module and if not only the original pktgen function can be supported.

 ## install
 ```pip3 install pktperf```